Senate rebukes Trump on Saudi, backs war powers resolution

 The resolution must still be approved by the House of Representatives to be sent to the White House, which said earlier on Wednesday that Trump plans a veto.
 It would be the first of his two-year-long presidency.

-Democrats and Republicans reintroduced the resolution two weeks ago as a way to send a strong message to Riyadh about the humanitarian disaster in Yemen.
+Democrats and Republicans reintroduced the resolution two weeks ago as a way to send a strong message to Riyadh - and to Trump - about the humanitarian disaster in Yemen.
 Many lawmakers also want to push Trump to demand a stronger response from the Saudi government to the murder of Saudi journalist Jamal Khashoggi at a Saudi consulate in Turkey in October.

+Trump has held back on criticizing Saudi Arabia, calling them an important strategic ally and counterbalance to Iran in the region.
+He has also touted Saudi purchases of U.S. defense equipment as a generator of American jobs.

+Resolution opponents argued that support for the Saudi-led coalition is not an appropriate use of the war powers act limiting the president’s ability to send troops into action, because U.S. forces are not actively engaged in fighting.

 Reporting by Patricia Zengerle; Editing by James Dalgleish